dtekcth/data101/src/beginner/git/installation.md

 1. The preferred way to install command line tools like Git on macOS is with Homebrew, if you missed what that is we recommend going back and reading about [package managers](../cli/packagemanagers.md) in the previous chapter.
-If you do not want to use Homebrew, try the other method instead!
+If you do not want to use Homebrew, try the other method instead.
    In your terminal write:

    ```shell